sense 1v

 Hanno congedato i dipendenti dopo il lavoro.
 (Giovanni Verga, I Malavoglia)

-congedàre : to dismiss
+congedare : to dismiss

 con|ge||re : (accento grave)

-Indicative mood (Indicativo) of the verb congedàre
+indicativo congedare.
+Indicative mood of the verb congedare

 Tempo semplice